Maximum Likelihood Estimation in Markov Regime-Switching Models with Covariate-Dependent Transition Probabilities: Proofs of Supplementary Lemmas in Appendix

-This Lemma characterizes the asymptotic behavior of the score functions; in particular, it shows that they are well-approximated by $(\Delta _{t,-\infty }(\theta_{\ast}))_{t,}$, which is to be defined below, but at this stage is worth to point out that it is stationary and ergodic; this last fact is shown in Lemma \ref{lem:Delta-mds} below.
+This Lemma characterizes the asymptotic behavior of the score functions; in particular, it shows that they are well-approximated by $(\Delta_{t,-\infty }(\theta_{\ast}))_{t,}$, which is to be defined below, but at this stage is worth pointing out that it is stationary and ergodic; this last fact is established in Lemma \ref{lem:Delta-mds} below.

-\begin{lemma} Suppose Assumptions \ref{ass:BDD_Q}, \ref {ass:Theta-int}, \ref{ass:deriva-bdd}(i) and \ref{ass:q-sum-p} hold.
+\begin{lemma} Suppose Assumptions \ref{ass:BDD_Q}, \ref{ass:fx-ergo}, \ref{ass:Theta-int}, \ref{ass:deriva-bdd}(i) and \ref{ass:q-sum-p} hold.
 Then:

-(i) There exists a finite constant $C>0$ such that for any $k$ and $T \geq 0$ ,
+(i) There exists a finite constant $C>0$ such that for any $k$ and $T \geq0$,

 (ii)

 \end{lemma}